openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-resource-objects/04-03-querying-resource-objects/assignment.md

 - type: text
   contents: Querying Resource Objects
 tabs:
+- id: t4gn8kzxzewi
-- title: Terminal 1
+  title: Terminal 1
   type: terminal
   hostname: container
+- id: zdmarsjsykbi
-- title: Visual Editor
+  title: Visual Editor
   type: code
   hostname: container
   path: /root
 difficulty: basic
 timelimit: 500
+enhanced_loading: null
 ---
 In this topic you will learn how to get information about a resource object using a variety of `oc` commands.